coding-stick/NEAT-Snake-AI/README.md

 ```

 ## Usage

-1. Train the AI
+Scroll to the end of main.py and change the code to your liking

 Run training for a set number of generations:

-Scroll to the bottom of main.py and change the code accordingly

 (If you want to try playing the game yourself first, run game_only.py)

 This will run evolution using NEAT.

 The best genome of the run will be saved as winner.pkl.

+Then run